1. What is ECO?

 2. What obligations does ECO include?

-- Carbon Emissions Reduction Obligation (CERO): the installation of wall and roof insulation measures, connections to district heating systems (DHS), and ‘secondary’ insulation measures
+a.
+Carbon Emissions Reduction Obligation (CERO): the installation of wall and roof insulation measures, connections to district heating systems (DHS), and ‘secondary’ insulation measures.
+Some of this obligation is achieved by installing measures in rural areas.

-- Home Heating Cost Reduction Obligation (HHCRO): the installation of insulation and the repair and replacement of boilers and electric storage heaters, to people receiving certain benefits and living in private domestic premises.
-This is also known as the ‘Affordable Warmth’.
+b.
+Home Heating Cost Reduction Obligation (HHCRO): the installation of insulation and the repair and replacement of boilers and electric storage heaters, to:

 3. What measures can be installed under ECO?

-Measures installed under the Carbon Emissions Reduction Obligation (CERO) and the Carbon Saving Community Obligation (CSCO) must improve the insulating properties of the premises or provide for a connection to a district heating system.
-Measures installed under the Home Heating Cost Reduction Obligation (HHCRO) must reduce the cost of heating the premises
+Measures installed under the Carbon Emissions Reduction Obligation (CERO) must improve the insulating properties of the premises or provide for a connection to a district heating system.
+Measures installed under the Home Heating Cost Reduction Obligation (HHCRO) must reduce the cost of heating the premises.

-The Measures Table has a non-exhaustive list of the energy efficiency measures which suppliers can install to meet their ECO2 obligations and which measures can be installed under each of the three obligations.
-It also shows their in-use factors and lifetimes to assist with calculating savings.
+The ECO2t Measures Table provides a non-exhaustive list of the energy efficiency measures which suppliers can install to meet their each of their two obligations (CERO and HHCRO).

 4. How can I get involved?

-You could also use ECO Brokerage, which is an auction-based mechanism that enables suppliers to buy forward contracts to deliver ECO measures from participating authorised sellers.
-Ofgem E-Serve does not administer ECO Brokerage.
-For more information and to access the service, visit the Department of Business, Energy and Industrial Strategy website.
+You could also use ECO Brokerage which is an auction based mechanism that enables suppliers to buy forward contracts to deliver ECO measures from participating authorised sellers.
+Ofgem has no role in administering ECO Brokerage.
+For more information visit the website of the Department for Business, Energy and Industrial Strategy.

-5. How can I apply to have a new measure introduced to ECO?
+5. How can I apply to have a new product or measure introduced to ECO?

-Although Ofgem E-Serve administers the ECO scheme, we do not approve products.
+Whilst Ofgem administers the ECO scheme we do not approve products.

-All ECO measures must result in a reduction in carbon emissions or the cost of heating for the premises.
-This must be calculated using SAP or RdSAP, or using an appropriate methodology (submitted by a supplier in advance of installation, and approved by Ofgem E-Serve).
+All ECO measures must result in a reduction in carbon emissions or the cost of heating the premises.
+The carbon or cost savings must be determined using the Deemed Scores Matrix, or in the case of District Heating Systems (DHS) using SAP/RdSAP.

 7. My question is not answered in the FAQs, where else can I look?

-The ECO2 Guidance: Delivery is a comprehensive document for anyone looking for in-depth information regarding ECO.
+The ECO2t Guidance: Delivery is a comprehensive document for anyone looking for in-depth information regarding ECO.

 1. What measures are eligible under the Carbon Emissions Reduction Obligation (CERO)?